 Chile

 It was a significant stride forward when Chile legalised same-sex marriage and adoption in 2021.
-Chile is an incredible gem in South America, with a higher standard of living than much of the continent, fantastic earnings, a thriving culture, and breathtaking views as far as the eye can see for prospective TEFL teachers.
+Chile is an incredible gem in South America.
+Chile has a higher standard of living than much of the continent.
+It has fantastic earnings, a thriving culture, and breathtaking views as far as the eye can see for prospective TEFL teachers.

 It wasn’t a particularly close call when Chile’s senate and lower house enacted a law legalising same-sex marriage rights.
 Chilean public opinion was overwhelmingly positive, resulting in displays of joy from Santiago to Punta Arenas.